dadorner-msft/activationws/README.md

 - No MAK activations are left on your product key
 - The specified WebServiceUrl is incorrect

-**I would love to use ActivationWs, but is it officialy supported by Microsoft?**

-Microsoft Support and the ESU Team do not provide technical support for this solution.
-Please take a look at the [official supported methods](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/How-to-get-Extended-Security-Updates-for-eligible-Windows/ba-p/917807) for activation.

 **We're using SCCM to deploy your script.
 Is there way to obfuscate or hide the ESU key in the logs?**

 You could create a task sequence (TS) variable that contains the MAK.
-Then modify the PowerShell script `Activate-Product.ps1` to not output the product key and create an instance of a COM object that represents the TS environment to read the variable, e.g.
+Then modify the PowerShell script `Activate-Product.ps1` to not output the product key and create an instance of a COM object that represents the TS environment to read the variable, eg.

 ```powershell
 $tsEnv = New-Object -COMObject Microsoft.SMS.TSEnvironment